julian-zucker/katacoda-scenarios/functional-python-implement-immutable-data-structures/step2.md

 `from typing import NamedTuple`{{execute windows}}

 Now, what is a `NamedTuple`?
 It's a class you can extend, and it makes a constructor for you.
-Let's create a simple class Animal, with an age and a name.
+Let's create a simple class, `Animal`, with an age and a name.

 ```